alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

 ... the pattern is "keep repeating the place notation pattern ```n.1``` until we have ```2*n``` bits of place notation" (again, n is the stage).

-In APN we would write this as:
+In GPN we would write this as:

 ```
 	base="n.1"